mywebio/mywebio-sdk/README.md

 # MyWeb.io SDK and client library
 [![Build Status](https://travis-ci.org/mywebio/mywebio-sdk.svg)](https://travis-ci.org/mywebio/mywebio-sdk)

+In case you wonder why this project is not evolving anymore it's because we are building new startup over this technology.
+This project will move very soon to reon.io space.
+Keep the thumbs up.

 This library allows you to write web applications for Android.
 It works with Android application available on [Google Play](https://play.google.com/store/apps/details?id=io.myweb.server.alpha).